 Tag Archives: astrophotography

 From July 12 to August 12 the Gibsons Public Art Gallery will be presenting a collection of photos, Heavenly Wonders- Astrophotography by Erwin Diener.
 We invite you to be moved and challenged by the profound beauty and vastness of cosmic space while reflecting on the human experience.
-The opening reception is scheduled for Saturday July 14, 2pm – 4pm.
+This meet and greet event is scheduled for Saturday July 21, 1 pm – 4 pm.
 Members of the Sunshine Coast Centre will be present to interpret the photos and show the public views of the sky with telescopes.

 At 7:30 PM on Friday, 13 January, our Vice President, Mike Bradley, will be teaching a course on Astrophotography at the Sunshine Coast Arts Centre, 5714 Medusa St, Sechelt.
 Public is welcome: admission by donation